Late Breaking Abstract Submission for the 2023 South African Palliative Care Conference

 Submission Option 2:

 Suited for case studies and lessons learned through programme or project implementation or management.
 Abstracts submitted under the second option should contain concise statements on the background, description, lessons learned and conclusions or next steps.
+These abstracts can describe real world case studies or implementation science.

 Abstracts should clearly state: